 Spinning Courtesies – All participants are asked to wipe down their bikes after class.
 Rags and spray are provided.
 Please remove handlebars and bring seats posts to the highest position possible.
 This prevents rusting and corrosion.

-If you are already familiar with spinning please make sure that you get your card 5 minutes prior to class, 10 minutes on the weekends to ensure your bike is reserved.
+If you are already familiar with spinning please make sure that you get your card 5 minutes prior to class to ensure your bike is reserved.